 Hatha yoga comes in the path of kriya yoga (internal action) and although asana is an integral part of Hatha Yoga, it does not make up all, or even most of the traditional practices.
 Many of the practices which historically may have been thought of as easy and for beginners, require much more concentration than the average person is currently able to apply.

 But luckily (using asana) you can work on the mind through the body, which is probably why it has become so popular today.
 So many people spend their lives completely stuck in their minds that learning to bring the energy down into the body helps them to calm down and achieve higher levels of concentration and efficiency in other aspects of their lives.

-Other times you hear people saying ‘it’s not real yoga it’s just gymnastics’.
+Other times you hear people saying ‘it’s not real yoga it’s just gymnastics.
 The yoga element comes from the mental and internal action of the posture rather than the external aesthetics.
-But this cannot all be learnt instantly.
-Possibly for some time people are only interested in the physical aspects, but with practice the layers of the mind will naturally follow.
+But this cannot all be learned instantly.
+Possibly for some time, people are only interested in the physical aspects, but with practice, the layers of the mind will naturally follow.

 Many people will get ‘stuck’ at this level, but it is not for you to judge, or to do their work for them.
 They have to learn in their own way in their own time.
 Just as you have to learn in yours.
 It does not mean that what they are doing is not yoga or that this yoga is better than that yoga, only that, that is the stage they are in right now.

 Ha – Sun